luluho1208/NYCU-Digital-Medicine-2021-HW2/README.md

 Dataset
 ---
-The dataset we used is the subset from kaggle dataset: SIIM-FISABIO-RSNA COVID-19 Detection (!TODO 超連結https://www.kaggle.com/c/siim-covid19-detection).
+The dataset we used is the subset from [kaggle dataset: SIIM-FISABIO-RSNA COVID-19 Detection](https://www.kaggle.com/c/siim-covid19-detection).
 The orginial data has 6054 training data and are available for object detection task.
 In this project, we only use 1200 dicom file as train data (including 400 Negative, 400 Typical and 400 Atypical examples).
-We use Cross-Validation to test our performance, so we create the kfold.txt in TODO!!!!
+We use Cross-Validation to test our performance, so we create the kfold.txt in dcm_folds

 ![](https://i.imgur.com/dNSaffV.png)